openstack/cinderlib/doc/source/validating.rst

-If we encounter problems while running the functional tests, but the *Cinder* service is running just fine, we can go to the #openstack-cinder IRC channel in Freenode, or send an email to the `discuss-openstack mailing list`_ starting the subject with *[cinderlib]*.
+If we encounter problems while running the functional tests, but the *Cinder* service is running just fine, we can go to the #openstack-cinder IRC channel in OFTC, or send an email to the `discuss-openstack mailing list`_ starting the subject with *[cinderlib]*.

 Cinder 3rd party CI